topilabs/controls-tools/README.md

 ```
 ![bode_plot](documentation/media/bode_plot.png)

-**This library** offers the ability to additionally overlay this plot onto your acquired frequency data.
+But I found it to be a little lacking when I want to compare this tf to my data, or further want to **fit** this tf to my data. **This library** offers the ability to additionally overlay the theoretical response of the transfer function onto  acquired frequency data.

 First import the library:
 ```py